defenseunicorns/uds-package-minio-operator/CONTRIBUTING.md

-# Welcome to the Minio-operator UDS Package
+# Welcome to the Minio Operator UDS Package

 Thank you for your interest in this Defense Unicorns UDS Package!